-became accepted as the better course to adopt.
-In the case of $AG \ v \ Bale^{114}$ there was further confusion about whether or not it was right for the Jurats to be involved and present in court while the admissibility of evidence was determined, the decision that they should be, eventually being reversed thirteen years later in Lundy.115 Further, the question raised (and side-stepped) by the Court of Appeal in Snooks as to whether or not the Judge could retire with the Jurats in criminal proceedings was eventually determined in 1998 in favour of such a practice continuing but with additional guidance having to be handed down.116 Of course, this is not to say that the position in Guernsey was a great deal clearer during the same period.
-The Guernsey Court of Appeal in R v Heywood117 and R v Tilley118 permitted appeals against conviction (the latter in respect of murder) and had to rule upon the need for the Jurats to be "directed by the Bailiff no less fully than jurymen."
-Perhaps surprisingly, such a strict approach was not so mirrored in the subsequent Jersey Court of Appeal in Snooks.119
+and present in court while the admissibility of evidence was determined, the decision that they should be eventually being reversed 13 years later in Lundy.
+Further, the question raised (and side-stepped) by the Court of Appeal in Snooks as to whether or not the judge could retire with the Jurats in criminal proceedings was eventually determined in 1998 in favour of such a practice continuing but with additional guidance having to be handed down.
+Of course, this is not to say that the position in Guernsey was a great deal clearer during the same period.
+The Guernsey Court of Appeal in R v Heywood and R v Tilley permitted appeals against conviction (the latter in respect of murder) and had to rule upon the need for the Jurats to be 'directed by the Bailiff no less fully than jurymen'.
+Perhaps surprisingly, such a strict approach was not so mirrored in the subsequent Jersey Court of Appeal in Snooks.

-Reviewing the various cases, it is interesting that comparisons are frequently made between the Bailiff/Jurat system with the roles played by a Judge and Jury, or Lay Magistrates and their clerk or legal adviser.
+Reviewing the various cases, it is interesting that comparisons are frequently made between the Bailiff/Jurat system with the roles played by a judge and jury, or lay magistrates and their clerk or legal adviser.
 In fact, the closest equivalent in England and Wales to the Bailiff/Jurat system is the appellate procedure from the Magistrates' Court to the Crown Court.
-On such appeals the Circuit Judge (Recorder or High Court Judge) sits with between 2 and 4 Lay Justices (Magistrates) to hear appeals against conviction or sentence.120
+On such appeals the Circuit Judge (Recorder or High Court Judge) sits with between two and four lay justices (magistrates) to hear appeals against conviction or sentence.

-"The justices are themselves judges of the Crown Court when it exercises its appellate role, and must take a full part in all decisions.
+The justices are themselves judges of the Crown Court when it exercises its appellate role, and must take a full part in all decisions.
 However, in matters of law, they must take a ruling from the presiding judge in the same way as a jury.
-The judge retires with the lay justices, and they reach a decision on the facts within the framework of the law as explained by the judge.121
+The judge retires with the lay justices, and they reach a decision on the facts within the framework of the law as explained by the judge.
+117